 It was good to receive a card from Aimee who, in reply to ‘I’m worried about’ said ‘I’m not worried about anything.
 (And to Millie, I have taught thirteen subjects to examination level in my career, so I understand most areas where you will be learning.)

 Will I be with my friends?

-We will obtain friendship names from you and talk with your current teachers as to who works well together.
+We will talk to your current teachers as to who works well together.
 You will be allocated to one of six Houses and you will know other people in that House.
 You will also make new friends very quickly and this starts to happen when you visit us during the Summer term.
 (You will be in the same House as any older brothers or sisters and, if you want, even be in the same Form).